zenjabba/rebar-ios-samples/Rebar-Template/README.md

 ## Runtime Error

-If the script will not run, permissions may need to be modified `chmod 777 setup-project.sh`
+If the script will not run, permissions may need to be modified `chmod +x setup-project.sh`